Companion Dogs

 About the Broholmer

-The Broholmer is a very large companion dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Broholmer is an excellent choice for first-time dog owners.
+The Broholmer is a very large companion dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, better suited to homes with outdoor space, the Broholmer is an excellent choice for first-time dog owners.
 Typically standing 22 to 30 inches. and weighing 90 to 150 pounds., this breed has a life expectancy of 8 to 12 years., making it a devoted companion for the right family.

 Originally classified within the Companion Dogs group, the Broholmer brings a distinct combination of traits that sets it apart.
 The Broholmer has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Broholmer loves being close to its people and forms strong bonds with every member of the household.